Sylvester Norris

-Sylvester Norris (alias Smith and Newton) (1570 or 1572 – 16 March 1630) was an English Roman Catholic controversial writer and missionary priest.
+Sylvester Norris (alias Smith and Newton) (1570 or 1572 – 16 March 1630) was an English Roman Catholic writer and missionary priest.

 Life

 Norris was born in Somerset.
 After receiving minor orders at Reims in 1590, Norris went to the Venerable English College, Rome, where he completed his studies and was ordained priest.
-In May, 1596, he was sent on the English mission, and was one of the appellant clergy in 1600.
+In May 1596, he was sent on the English mission, and was one of the appellant clergy in 1600.

 In the prosecutions following upon the Gunpowder Plot, Norris was committed to the Bridewell.
-From his prison he addressed a letter to the Earl of Salisbury, dated 1 December 1605, in which he protests his innocence, and in proof of his loyalty promises to repair to Rome, and labor so that the pope shall bind all the Catholics of England to be just, true, and loyal subjects, and that hostages shall be sent "for the afferminge of those things".
-As a result, in 1606 he was freed and exiled, along with forty-six other priests, went to Rome, and entered the Society of Jesus.
+From his prison he addressed a letter to the Earl of Salisbury, dated 1 December 1605.
+In the letter, Norris protested his innocence, and intending to prove his loyalty promised to repair Rome.
+He also declared that he would labor to bind all English Catholics to be unified and loyal subjects under the pope, and that hostages would be sent "for the afferminge [sic] of those things".
+As a result, in 1606 he was freed and exiled, along with 46 other priests, went to Rome, and entered the Society of Jesus.

-He was for some time employed in the Jesuit colleges on the Continent, but in 1611 returned to the English mission, and in 1621 was made superior of the Hampshire district, where he died.
+He was later employed in the Jesuit colleges on the Continent, but in 1611 returned to the English mission.
+In 1621 was made superior of the Hampshire district, and lived there until his death.